nmcl/C--SIM/ClassLib/src/README.md

 	     which allows other thread packages to be used as long as they provide at least the operations necessary for this class.

+The following thead implementations exist but some have not been tested in a long time.

     lwp_thread - This is the SunOS threads class.
 [If you have problems with lwp.h then make a local copy of it and remove the definitions of lwp_create etc. from that copy - then edit this source to use your lwp.h].